Thiht/thiht.github.io/content/blog/2025-01-21-sql-transactions-in-go-the-good-way/index.md

 In web services / APIs, it’s customary to use some kind of layered architecture, like Clean Architecture, Hexagonal Architecture, or anything that boils down to a three-tier architecture.
 In Go, it’s something like:

-1. Handlers (a.k.a. controllers): the entrypoints of the API, usually the only layer allowed to be aware of the router and current HTTP request/response handlers,
+1. <u>Handlers</u> (a.k.a. controllers): the entrypoints of the API, usually the only layer allowed to be aware of the router and current HTTP request/response handlers,
-2. Services (a.k.a. usecases): the business layer, where the domain logic lives,
+2. <u>Services</u> (a.k.a. usecases): the business layer, where the domain logic lives,
-3. Stores (a.k.a. repositories, data access, storage, persistence…): the layer communicating with databases, caches, filesystems, and so on.
+3. <u>Stores</u> (a.k.a. repositories, data access, storage, persistence…): the layer communicating with databases, caches, filesystems, and so on.
 It’s usually the only layer allowed to be aware of the concrete storage systems.
 In practice, it means it’s the only place where `database/sql`, your DB driver, or your ORM should be imported.

 Whether transactions should be allowed in the services layer is sometimes up for debate, as they’re somewhat tied to the DB implementation.
 In Go, a transaction is represented by `*sql.Tx`, but according to the definitions above, using it directly in the services layer would require importing `database/sql`.
 This is why it’s sometimes accepted that transactions should live in the storage layer only.